Port St. Joe High School

 Port St. Joe High School (PSJHS) is located in Port St. Joe, Florida.
-It was A-rated three consecutive years as of the 2016–17 school year.
 The school's athletic teams are known as the Sharks.
 It is a part of Gulf County Schools.

+A previous building opened in the 1950s, and it later became the elementary school.
 The current facility opened in 1968.
 The school building was damaged by Hurricane Michael in 2018.
 Prior to Hurricane Michael, it had about 700 students.
 In 2019, the student count was 485, with some of the students being children of construction workers who moved to the area after the hurricane.

+As of 2018 the Gulf County schools Mexico Beach students are assigned to are in Port St. Joe.

+Academic performance

+It was A-rated three consecutive years as of the 2016–17 school year.